 Lithium has the highest electrochemical potential of any metal, an extremely high co-efficient of thermal expansion, fluxing and catalytic characteristics, and low density.
 Lithium is highly sought after for a range of industrial uses, in particular energy storage where it is a vital component of most popular battery electrolytes and electrodes.
 A high charge and power to weight ratio makes lithium ideal for applications where weight is a significant consideration (e.g. electric vehicles, mobile phones, hand tools, drones and robots).

-While lithium is found in pegmatites, brines and clays, lithium bearing clays have several characteristics that meet Jindalee’s investment criteria including:
+Lithium is found in pegmatites, brines and sediments.
+Lithium bearing sediments at Jindalee’s McDermitt Project have several positive characteristics including:

 - Mineralisation is from surface, flat lying to shallowly dipping with low to non-existent stripping ratios.

-- The economics of advanced clay projects indicate costs for the production of lithium compounds are highly competitive.
+- The economics of advanced sediment projects demonstrate the costs to produce lithium compounds used in battery manufacture are highly competitive.

-- Adequate scale potential to support a long mine life.
+- An adequate scale potential to support a long mine life.

-- Growing local demand is currently satisfied by imported material (e.g. Tesla’s Gigafactory is located ~250km from Jindalee’s Clayton North Project) with the Silver Peak mine owned by Albermarle Corporation (NYSE: ALB) the only operating production facility in the US.
+- Growing local demand is currently satisfied by imported material with the Silver Peak mine owned by Albermarle Corporation (NYSE: ALB) the only operating production facility in the US.

-- The US is politically stable, with excellent infrastructure and a skilled labour force.
+- The USA is politically stable, with excellent infrastructure and a skilled labour force.

 - Executive Order ‘Federal Strategy to Ensure Secure and Reliable Supplies of Critical Minerals’ signed by President Trump on 20 December 2017 makes the development of lithium projects in the U.S.A. a focus for Federal agencies.